 Devise Real-Life Scenarios

-The best way to keep learners hooked onto a specific module is by giving them the choice to change its course.
+The best way to keep learners hooked on a specific module is by giving them the choice to change its course.
 As bizarre as it sounds, doing so can help you retain the absolute attention of your learners!
 Real-life scenarios that branch out into choices can lend your students the ability to strengthen their analytical skills while learning what they need.

 Create Simulated Environments